Osteoporosis and Osteopenia (bone loss)

 Raloxifene (Evista) was the first SERM to gain approval from the FDA for menopausal women.
 SERMs bind to estrogen receptors in the body and in some areas act like estrogen, while in other areas act like an anti-estrogen.
 They prevent osteoporosis and bone fractures, have no adverse impact on your uterus, and reduces your risk of breast cancer.
 Overall it does not appear to cause excess risk for your heart, although there may be a small excess risk for stroke.
 Like oral estrogen, it causes an excess risk for DVT.
 More importantly, it does not treat vasomotor menopausal symptoms.
 In fact, it increases the frequency, although not the severity, of hot flashes.
 It is therefore not indicated for the treatment of menopausal symptoms.
 It is a reasonable drug to be considered in women for the prevention of osteoporosis, particularly those who are at excess risk (see osteoporosis section).
 More SERMs are in development and there is certainly a possibility for one to contain most of the benefits of estrogen without most of the risks.

 All of these medications have risks associated with their use.
 Your doctor can help you decide if any of these are appropriate for you after reviewing your bone density and medical history.
 Two potential complications of osteoporosis medications have been widely publicized and deserve a separate comment.
 Prolonged use of bisphosphonates (generally regarded as greater than five years) have been associated with a condition called osteonecrosis of the jaw, a rather devastating condition that can lead to chronically exposed, deteriorated areas of bone.
 It is uncommon and generally seen in women with cancer who are getting chemotherapy and bisphosphonate infusions.
 Because of its rarity (compared to the likelihood of getting fractures when you have osteoporosis), it is not felt to be a reason for stopping bisphosphonates.
-However, as a precaution, I recommend that patients who are undergoing dental procedures that will involve the bone (tooth extraction, implant) hold their bisphosphonate for 3 to 6 months before and after the procedure.
+As a precaution, some physicians recommend that patients who are undergoing dental procedures that will involve the bone (tooth extraction, implant) hold their bisphosphonate for a variable period of time before and after the procedure.
 I also ask them to consult their dentist who has a better idea of the condition of their jaw.
 The second widely publicized complication of prolonged bisphosphonate use is the development of an atypical fracture that occurs in the mid part of the femur (your thigh bone).
 Again, this is a fairly rare occurrence.
 If one has significant osteoporosis with a high risk of hip fracture or spinal compression fractures, there may still be a benefit to continuing bisphosphonates beyond five years.
 Practitioners, even experts in the field, are not in agreement regarding the continuation of bisphosphonates beyond five years.
 Some doctors will stop them automatically after five years.
 Others will give their patients a 1 to 2 year drug holiday before resuming bisphosphonate use.
 Still others will continue the bisphosphonates without stopping at all.
 It is my opinion that one must evaluate each patient individually prior to arriving at a decision.
 At this time, there are no randomized clinical trials to give us the best answer.

 Another advance in the management of bone loss is the use of the FRAX calculator.
 This was developed in order to help physicians decide when medication is necessary in people who have significant bone loss, but not osteoporosis.
 Not many doctors are currently using this tool, but they should.
 The patient's age, weight, height, gender, bone density score, and certain specific additional risk factors are entered into the calculator, which then gives the practitioner your 10 year risk of developing any fracture and your 10 year risk for hip fracture.
 A more reasonable decision can then be made as to whether you should start medication.